 Common Causes of Worn Teeth

 Although our teeth naturally wear over time, certain lifestyle habits or dental problems can lead to premature wear and damage that can threaten long-term oral health.
-Teeth grinding is a common cause of worn or broken teeth and can be treated with a mouthguard or other type of oral appliance.
+Teeth grinding is a common cause of worn or broken teeth and can be treated with a mouthguard or other oral appliance.

 What Causes Teeth Grinding?